Magnetic Equivariant Graded Brauer Group: Magnetic Equivariant Graded Brauer group

 Therefore the forgetful homomorphism is surjective and the algebra $\mathbb{C}[e]/\langle e^2=1 \rangle$ with $G$ action defined by the automorphism $\mathrm{Ad}_{\mathbb{K}^{\phi(g)}}$ belongs to $\mathrm{GrBr}_{(G,\phi)}(\mathbb{C})$ and maps to the generator in $\mathrm{GrBr}(\mathbb{C})$.

 Consider now the kernel $\mathrm{GrBr}_{(G,\phi)}(\mathbb{C})'$ of the forgetful map and take an algebra $A$ in this subgroup.
-The algebra $A$ is isomorphic to a graded endomorphism algebra $\mathrm{End}(V_0,V_1)$ for some graded complex vector space $V=V_0 \oplus V_1$ and $G$ acts by graded automorphisms.
+The algebra $A$ is isomorphic to a graded matrix algebra $M_{k|l}(\mathbb{C})$ for $k,l \geq 0$, and $G$ acts by graded automorphisms.
 By the Skolem-N\"other Theorem \cite[Thm.
-2.7.2]{Gille_Central_Simple_algebras} the group $G$ acts by inner automorphisms in $\mathrm{End}(V_0,V_1)$, and therefore for every $g$ in $G$ there are homogeneous elements $M_g$ in $h \mathrm{End}(V)$ such that the $G$ action is given by the inner automorphisms:
+2.7.2]{Gille_Central_Simple_algebras} the group $G$ acts by inner automorphisms in $M_{k|l}(\mathbb{C})$, and therefore for every $g$ in $G$ there are matrices $M_g$ such that the $G$ action is given by the inner automorphisms: